Richard Ahrens -- Founder Trendline Dynamics

 A few years later he started writing a weekly newsletter to provide objective market analysis and guide readers in Dynamic Asset Allocation using ETFs across a range of asset classes including global equities, bonds, and commodities.
 His overarching goal was to provide readers with a consistently profitable return throughout all phases of market cycles.

 At this point, Richard is acknowledged as a senior market analyst and investing coach with over 30 years of experience in the financial markets.
 During that time he has gained an extensive background in time series analysis, non-Gaussian Levy distributions, and complexity theory.
 He has worked as an adviser to institutional and private investors and he is an internationally-published author of articles on quantitative analysis and technical trading.
-He has also individual investors for 20 years.
+He has also coached individual investors for 20 years.

 A computer programmer with over 40 years experience, Richard has written over 500,000 lines of market analysis code, worked out improvements to classic market indicators, and developed powerful new technical analysis tools and moving averages.